-Auditable Area Purpose Risk Category Estimated Days fraud and corruption is a key element of the requirements of the external auditors.) of fraudulent activity, money laundering, explore hosting a raising fraud awareness seminar and benchmarking against recognised best practice.
+Auditable Area Purpose Risk Category Estimated Days requirements of the external auditors.) exercises and measure the requirements for fraud awareness training.
+In addition, the Counter Fraud Unit is available to conduct investigations when required to do so.
+Days/costs can be discussed on a case by case basis.
 (Linked to risk CR8 8.2) National Fraud Initiative We will lead on the Authority's NFI requirements.
 We will work with the Cabinet Office to ensure that the Authority continues to meet all its responsibilities. - 10 (It is a requirement that this exercise is undertaken.)
-Other Other Contingency Special projects, investigations, advice and assistance and ad-hoc work as requested. - 10 Management An allocation of time for the management of the internal audit service.
-To include meeting any training requirements of the Authority or Members and for preparation for, and attendance at, various meetings including the Audit Committee (to include where appropriate, a Committee skills audit and self-assessment workshop). - 14 Follow up A follow up of the key audit recommendations made during the previous year. - 11 (The Head of Internal Audit is required to obtain assurances that previously agreed actions have been implemented.)
-Total 185
+Other Contingency Special projects, investigations, advice and assistance and ad-hoc work as requested. - 10 Management An allocation of time for the management of the internal audit service.
+To include meeting any training requirements of the Authority or Members and for preparation for, and attendance at, various meetings including the Audit Committee (to include where appropriate, a Committee skills audit and self-assessment workshop). - 14 Follow up A follow up of the key audit recommendations made during the previous year.
+(The Head of Internal Audit is required to obtain assurances that previously agreed actions have been implemented.) - 11 Total 185